kraskoa/zprp-ffmpeg2/README.md

 - Updating the documentation to include implemented changes
 - Adding more detailed architecture description to explain the responsibilities of different components

-### Technological stack remains the same as the one used in zprp-python
+### Technological stack remains the same as the one used in zprp-ffmpeg